What is HIPAA secure messaging?

 Nurses can also speed up care and get more accurate diagnoses by transmitting photos, in a secure and encrypted manner, to the consulting physician.

 OnPage’s HIPAA secure messaging for hospitals and clinics

 OnPage’s encrypted messaging platform enables secure messaging for doctors through the exchange of secure text messages, images and voice messages.
 All communications are secure and encrypted and are hosted in OnPage’s SSAE-16 compliant facility.

-The application is straight forward and easy to use.
-Physicians will be able to understand the functionality and begin using the application in under ten minutes.
-Administrators will find the OnPage platform equally easy to use and will quickly learn how to upload schedules and follow audit trails in a very short amount of time.
+The application is easy to use with a learning curve of under ten minutes.
+Administrators will find the OnPage platform equally easy to use and will be able to upload schedules and follow audit trails in a very short amount of time.

-An additional advantage of using OnPage is the cost savings it provides to hospitals as it offloads the security burden many healthcare facilities face when they adopt smartphones into their facility.
-OnPage takes care of the process of encryption and security and HIPAA-compliance and allows hospitals to focus on their core competencies.
+OnPage enables hospitals to offload the security burden many healthcare facilities face when they adopt smartphones as part of their clinical communication strategy.
+OnPage takes care of the process of encryption and security and HIPAA compliance and allows hospitals to focus on patient care.

 E-Book: 8 HIPAA Compliant Messaging Myths Dispelled

 In healthcare, over 68% of security breaches are due to the loss or theft of personal mobile devices.
 Conventional thinking says that this is the fault of smartphone use but in 8 HIPAA Secure Messaging Myths Dispelled we explore how:

 - Using pagers instead of smartphones hurts the efficiency and security of hospitals

-- Using smartphones can actually improve patient outcomes and enable them to leave the hospital sooner.
+- Using smartphones in the right way can actually improve patient outcomes and enable them to leave the hospital sooner